-What a simple think to do….
+What a simple thing to do….
 Well, not so fast.
 It doesn’t require being a rocket scientist to do it but you still need to know little basic knowledge.

-2/ prepare the parts that need to be tied.
+2/ Prepare the parts that need to be tied.
+That means:

-3/ if you use a solvent (chemical welding), you will need a steady hand.
+3/ If you use a solvent (chemical welding), you will need a steady hand.
 Any drops or little handshake will let a mark on your part.
 Practice is needed.
 So, I am sorry for the people having a Parkinson disease, but they will be better to delegate.
-Be careful about the solvent, they are chemical and therefore need to be handle carefully.
+Be careful with the solvent, they are chemicals and therefore need to be handle carefully.